Future Dates to be announced

 There are no group activities today, so feel free to schedule the most convenient flights to your next destination, or train ride if you will be continuing your vacation in Europe.
 We will be transferred to the airport or train station for your next destination.

-Price includes: : Transfers between Ljubljana Airport and our hotel; Comfortable hotels and bed-and-breakfasts that typify the region’s variety; Hybrid bike for the week; knowledgeable local bike guides; All breakfasts, all lunches, and 6 dinners, with snacks along the way; A support van to get luggage (and tired riders!) to destination; Map and route instructions; admissions to sites and museums mentioned; Services of knowledgeable local guides, and a professional HE Travel Tour Director (subject to minimum participation); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: : Transfers between Ljubljana Airport and our hotel; Comfortable hotels and bed-and-breakfasts that typify the region’s variety; Hybrid bike for the week; knowledgeable local bike guides; All breakfasts, all lunches, and 6 dinners, with snacks along the way; A support van to get luggage (and tired riders!) to destination; Map and route instructions; admissions to sites and museums mentioned; Services of knowledgeable local guides, and the services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Transportation to and from Ljubljana, Slovenia; Optional rafting trip; Souvenirs; Gratuities for guides and HE Travel host; Personal expenses such as phone, fax, laundry, and beverages not included with meals.

 Optional Tour Choices: